 There are two more things to consider.
 How you transfer money can also affect what fees you may incur.
 Wiring online will typically be a lot cheaper than going the brick-and-mortar route or calling on the phone.
 There’s really no hard reason for this, and it can only be assumed that you’re paying for customer service.

-Additionally, if you plan on wiring money to the same person or entity multiple times, some banks will charge less.
+Additionally, when sending money to the same person or entity multiple times, some banks will charge less.
 However, if this is the case, wiring money may not be the best option for you because of all the fees involved.

 Can you reverse a bank wire transfer?